yugabyte/yugabyte-db/README.md

 This will turn your table into a parent table and premake 3 future partitions.
 To make new partitions for time-based partitioning, run the run_maintenance() function.
 Ideally, you'd run this as a cronjob to keep new partitions premade in preparation of new data.

 This should be enough to get you started.
-Please see the partman.md file in the doc folder for more information on the types of partitioning supported and what the columns in the create_parent() function mean.
+Please see the partman.md file in the doc folder for more information on the types of partitioning supported and what the parameters in the create_parent() function mean.

 LICENSE AND COPYRIGHT
 -------------------